What is ERA in Baseball – How Do you Calculate It?

 There is no universally accepted definition of what constitutes a “good” earned run average in baseball, as figures vary depending on a variety of factors, including elevation, the quality of hitting and pitching in the league, stadium dimensions, and other considerations.
-In the 21st century, an earned run average (ERA) of less than 4.00 is considered good, an ERA of less than 3.00 is excellent, and an ERA of less than two dollars per innings pitched is exceptional.
+In the 21st century, an earned run average (ERA) of less than 4.00 is regarded outstanding, an ERA of less than 3.00 is excellent, and an ERA of less than two dollars per innings pitched is remarkable.
 An ERA greater than 5.00 is typically regarded as bad.

 - That is, the 3.60 ERA of our hypothetical pitcher had a good season, since his ERA was about 20% lower than the league average, indicating a successful campaign.

 - The 3.60 earned run average of our hypothetical pitcher would have been 52 percent higher than the league average in 1908 if he had pitched in that year.